raspberrypilearning/party-game/en/step_1.md

 ## You will make

-You are going to create a party game to help you have fun.
-You game can be based on a party game you have played before.
+You are going to create a party game that you can play with your friends to have fun!

+You can base your party game on one you have played before.

 Your party game will need to meet the **project brief**.